1913 hurricane laid a trail of destruction across the Great Lakes

 Though we all remember the 2010 "once in a lifetime" storm that caused terrible flooding around the Milwaukee area, few of us have seen anything like the dramatic 1913 Great Lakes hurricane, which toppled ships, killed hundreds sailors – and folks on shore, too – from Lake Superior and Lake Michigan to Lake Huron.

 Thanks to Milwaukee author Michael Schumacher – whose 12 books range from stories to shipwrecks to biographies of famous folks to works on beat poet Allen Ginsberg – we can learn more about the four-day storm that raged through the Great Lakes, including Milwaukee, in November 1913.

-Schumacher's book, "November's Fury: The Deadly Great Lakes Hurricane of 1913," is published in hardcover by the University of Minnesota Press and hits bookshops in October.
-But we got the chance to ask him about the book – and the storm – early.
+When Schumacher's book, "November's Fury: The Deadly Great Lakes Hurricane of 1913," was published last year in hardcover by the University of Minnesota Press -- it is now out in paperback -- we got the chance to ask him about the book – and the storm.

 OnMilwaukee.com: Tell us a little bit about the 1913 hurricane.

 Michael Schumacher: This storm is universally accepted as the worst in Great Lakes history.
 It hit Lakes Superior and Michigan first; then, two days later, when it seemed to have let up, it joined forces with a storm from the southeast and hit Lake Huron with incredible force, sinking eight boats in a matter of hours.
 The average storm blows in and out of the area in a day or two.
 This one was at its peak for four days – an unbelievable sustained energy.